Solution to Einstein logic puzzle whose fish - six dimension logic analysis

-Solution - Problem modeling
+Solution to Einstein logic puzzle whose fish - Problem modeling

 Examining the logic conditions, it was decided to adopt the simplest form of logic assignment table, a 5 column by 5 row table with one extra column for row labels and one extra row for column labels.

 This in fact is the fully collapsed column as well as fully collapsed row logic table.
-Each of the row or column cell will hold a certain final assignment (without any doubt involved regarding assignment), and no superfluous cell exists in the logic table for holding the interim states of doubful and uncertain fragments of assignments.
+Each of the row or column cell will hold a certain final assignment (without any doubt involved regarding assignment), and no superfluous cell exists in the logic table for holding the interim states of doubtful and uncertain fragments of assignments.

 Obviously, if we are going to use such an optimal logic table representation, we must proceed processing the steps not sequentially from first to the last, but following a well developed analytical strategy of execution of the steps itself.